AtsukoRuo/note/计算机科学理论/数据库/SQL.md

 ![image-20231112142419345](assets/image-20231112142419345.png)

-The schema for Figure 2.1  relation is `instructor(ID, name, dept_name, salary)`

 Since a table is a collection of such relationships, there is a close correspondence between the concept of **table** and the mathematical concept of **relation**.
 Thus, in the relational model the term **relation** is used to refer to a table, while the term **tuple** is used to refer to a row.
 Similarly, the term **attribute** refers to a column of a table.

 > 二元关系的定义： Let A and B be two sets.
 A binary relation R from A to B is a subset of A × B

-We use the term **relation instance** to refer to a specific instance of a relation, that is, containing a specific set of rows.
+We use the term **relation instance** to refer to a specific instance of a relation

 The order in which tuples appear in a relation is irrelevant, since a relation is a set of tuples

 For each attribute of a relation, there is a set of permitted values, called the **domain** of that attribute.
 We require that, for all relations *r*, the domains of all attributes of *r* be atomic.
 A domain is **atomic** if elements of the domain are considered to be indivisible units.
 The **null value** is a special value that signifies that the value is unknown or does not exist.

-The relatively strict structure of relations results in several important practical advantages in the storage and processing of data.
-That strict structureis suitable for well-defined and relatively static applications, but it is less suitable forapplications where not only data but also the types and structure of those data change over time.

 ## Key